luan/nvim/README.md

 This config is exclusive to [Neovim](https://neovim.io), so you need to [install it](https://github.com/neovim/neovim/wiki/Installing-Neovim) on your system first.
-You also need python and the [python client for Neovim](https://github.com/neovim/python-client) installed.
+You also need python and the [python 3 client for Neovim](https://github.com/neovim/python-client) installed(python 3 is important).
 Those are well documented processes and are platform dependent.
 At the moment I don't intend to provide an all-in-one installer as part of this config as we used to have on luan/vimfiles.

 Once you have that setup, all you have to do is clone this config in the right
 spot: